blackw1ng/FritzBox-monitor/README.md

 ### My use case
 The special thing to mention is:
 * TR-064 is only accessible from the LAN (for good reasons, in terms of security)
-* My monitoring stack of influxDB etc runs on my server in Frankfurt - so the metrics need to get there safely and securly.
+* My monitoring stack of influxDB etc runs on my server in Frankfurt - so the metrics need to get there safely and securely.
 * Another open port on my server, e.g. for InfluxDB etc was not deemed acceptable
 * For security considerations, I prefer a "direct pull" of metrics, e.g. by telegraf
 * So, the _actual_ monitoring collector needs from a decoy host in the LAN, namely my diskstation or one of the raspis